-International Business Transactions, International Sales, International Economic Law, “Problems of World Law” and “Introduction to the U.S. Legal System
+International Business Transactions, Domestic and International Sales, International Economic Law, International Trade, World Food Law

 View Curriculum Vitae

-Dr. Marsha A. Echols is the Director of The World Food Law Institute and a Professor at Howard University School of Law, where she teaches commercial, international business and trade law.
+Dr. Marsha A. Echols is the Director of The World Food Law Institute and a Professor at Howard University School of Law, where she teaches commercial, international business and trade, and world food law.
 She is a recognized expert in the fields of international food regulation, international trade and dispute settlement.

-She is the author of Food Safety and the WTO: The Interplay of Culture, Science and Technology and Geographical Indications for Food Products: International Legal and Regulatory Perspectives (both published by Kluwer Law International) and of several law journal articles about international food regulation.
-In 2011 she was the Keynote Speaker at the Northeastern University Law Journal Symposium From Seed to Stomach.
+She is the author of several books and law journal articles about international food regulation and frequently is invited in the United States and internationally to speak about food law and policy, and about international trade.
 Professor Echols has taught at the Graduate Institute of International Studies (HEI) in Geneva and in Beijing and Shenyang, China.
 She has lectured at HEC Paris, Harvard Law School, the University of Nantes in France and Eduardo Mondlane Faculty of Law in Mozambique, among others.
 She often participates on legal panels and on delegations to meetings of the Codex Alimentarius Commission.